 The North Park Voyage is guided by a crew of dedicated faculty, staff, and peer mentors.
 These crew members know the university inside and out, with expertise on the curricular map of the General Education program as well as the breadth of services and opportunities available to first-year students.

-Dialogue Course Faculty: From teaching you the skills to navigate campus life to challenging you to reflect critically on life’s most important questions, these professors will meet with you weekly over the course of the semester.
+Cornerstone Course Faculty: From teaching you the skills to navigate campus life to challenging you to reflect critically on life’s most important questions, these professors will meet with you weekly over the course of the semester.
 They will introduce you to the expectations and challenges of college life.

 Student Services: Whether it's living on campus, paying your bill, getting involved, or managing your time, staff members of the Student Administrative Services and Student Development teams are available to walk alongside you as you plot your college course and help steer you towards graduation.
 You will be introduced to several of these members through the First Year Connection Workshops and Lectures.